 The only way to change is to change.
 If you want to feel better and lose weight then grab these tips for weight loss.
 Here’s the thing, weight loss doesn’t have to be hard or depriving.
-I have a simple philosophy that will bring you relief and motivation; plus it’s backed up by science.
+Set yourself free and become who God made you to be.
+I have a simple philosophy that will bring you inspiration; plus it’s backed up by science.
 Simply put: TAKE.
 IT.
 SLOW.
 Remember the saying, ‘nothing changes if nothing changes’.
 Read about my four game-changing tips that change you without feeling like a change.

 #1: Weight loss Tip #1: Go Gradual

 The trick to losing weight is to eat a healthier diet so the body can clean out the bad stuff, call me Sherlock-Homes.
-I repeat, when you take a gradual approach, this gives your body time to adjust and not be shocked.
+I repeat, taking a gradual approach gives your body time to adjust and not be shocked.
 If you lose weight too fast, it could backfire and you’ll be headfirst in the bag of cheese puffs…not to mention gain even more weight!
 The cool thing about gradually reducing the bad stuff, like sugar, is that your body will start to crave healthier foods.
 You’ll feel better and the sugary snacks will start to taste bad.
 Interesting, eh?
 The bottom line is that our bodies will feel better with cleaner foods and they’ll want more of that awesome clean energy.
-Stick to simple ingredients and ingredients that you understand.
+Stick to simple ingredients and ingredients you understand.

 Tip #2: Awareness is key!